-Penetration Rates\ Report: Current Foster Care Youth With At Least One SMHS Visit\\ Large Population Counties as of August 3, 2016
+Penetration Rates Report: Children and Youth in Foster Care With At Least One SMHS Visit

-\Penetration Rate is defined as the percentage of SMHS eligible beneficiaries that have received a SMHS that was claimed via the Short-Doyle/Medi-Cal claiming system.
-This does not include non-specialty mental health services provided in Medi-Cal Managed Care system.
+Penetration Rate is defined as the percentage of SMHS eligible beneficiaries that have received a SMHS that was claimed via the Short-Doyle/Medi-Cal claiming system.
+This does not include non-specialty mental health services provided in the Medi-Cal Managed Care system.
+Children and Youth in Foster Care that have received at least one SMHS in the Fiscal Year.